Quakertown, Pennsylvania: 20th century

-Interurban to Allentown and Philadelphia
+Until 1969, Quakertown generated its own electric power.

-From 1901 to 1951, Quakertown was an hourly stop on the Lehigh Valley Transit Company's electric interurban trolley line from Allentown and Coopersburg through Quakertown then south through Perkasie, Sellersville, Souderton, Lansdale, and Norristown to Philadelphia.
+From 1901 to 1951, Quakertown was an hourly stop on the Lehigh Valley Transit Company's electric interurban trolley line from Allentown and Coopersburg through Quakertown then south through Perkasie, Sellersville, Souderton, Lansdale and Norristown to Philadelphia.
 With car use limited during World War II due to gasoline rationing, the trolley line moved a very large number of passengers.

-After the war, as was the case with many other railways, its business collapsed, and it ceased operation in 1951.
-The LVT station at the northwestern corner of Main and Broad streets, across from the Red Lion Inn, still stands and is marked on one wall for that history.
-It ran in the center of Main Street as it progressed southbound to Perkasie.
+Following World War II, however, its business collapsed, and it ceased operation in 1951.
+The Lehigh Valley Transit station in Quakertown, located at the northwestern corner of Main and Broad streets across from the Red Lion Inn, still stands and its historical significance is marked on the former station's wall.
+The train ran in through the center of Main Street on its southbound route to Perkasie.

+21st century

+As of 2022, Quakertown has extensive mall development along Pennsylvania Route 309, including restaurants, businesses, and retail outlets.

+Quakertown's population has grown steadily throughout the 20th and 21st centuries.
+In 1900, it was 3,014.
+It rose to 3,801 in 1910.
+By 1940, the population was 5,150.
+As of the 2010 census, the population was 8,979.

 Geography

 According to the U.S. Census Bureau, the borough has a total area of 2.0 sqmi, all land.
 Licking Run begins in passes through Quakertown from the west to the east and drains into the Tohickon Creek.
 Tohickon Creek, which drains into the Delaware River, flows past the northeastern edge of the borough.